 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for (Short) continues after your lifetime.
+In as little as one sentence, you can ensure that your support for the IRC continues after your lifetime.

-This gift can be a wonderful way for you to benefit (Short) and simultaneously transfer appreciated real estate to your family tax-free.
+This gift can be a wonderful way for you to benefit the IRC and simultaneously transfer appreciated real estate to your family tax-free.
 You should consider funding the charitable lead trust with real estate that is income-producing and expected to increase in value over the term of the trust.